 A third factor was the growth of the, largely unregulated, "shadow banking" sector, involving investment banks, hedge funds, SIVs, conduits etc., and the construction of complex financial instruments and techniques which saw risk spread throughout the global financial sector and significant interdependencies created.
 Deficiencies in financial regulation contributed to this as banks adopted funding mechanisms and took on asset and contingent liability positions which exposed both themselves and (through the interdependencies created) the financial system to significant risks.
 Finally, there was an absence of public information about the level and distribution of risk in the financial system.
-4 Inability to assess the risk positions of potential counterparties meant that a crisis induced response for many institutions was simply to cease extending credit (or recall existing loans) - a classic adverseselection-induced credit rationing outcome.
-The growth of the "originate to distribute" model of securitization and its extension into more complex structured products sold to investors (and other banks) in international markets meant that problems in particular national credit markets were quickly transmitted internationally throughout the banking sector as well as affecting non-bank investors in structured products and having depressing effects upon the real economy.
+3 Inability to assess the risk positions of potential counterparties meant that a crisis induced response for many institutions was simply to cease extending credit - a classic adverse-selection-induced credit rationing outcome.